ScholCommLab/altmetric-news-quality/README.md

 This script uses the previously created cleaned files to create a main spreadsheet with all collected URLs to news articles.
 Using a combination of meta tags on the publishers pages, custom HTML parsers adjusted to individual sources, and NLP-processing we collect a *publication date*, *section information*, *keywords*, *author information*, and a *title* for every article.

-There are various caveats with each field mostly relating to the limitations of normalizing various classifications that are used differently across sources.
-Sources furthermore use different metadata specifications and standards.
+There are some caveats that need to be considered for each field due to the limitation and challenge of comparing various classifications used in different ways by news sources.
+While some might attempt to implement best-practices in terms of meta tags others only provide the bare minimum.
+Therefore, a few remarks for each collected field:

-- published: It is unclear how "published date" is used by some sources.
+- published: It is unclear how "published date" is used by some sources (published vs last-updated).
 - modified: Not available for three sources.
-- section: Again, hard to compare across sources as each source uses these labels differently.
-In the case of newsmed, only two major sections could be extracted which represent two different topical areas of the publication.
+- section: Difficult to compare across sources as each source uses their classifications differently.
+While some are quite comparable (guardian, nyt, wired), in the case of newsmed, the two available sections derive from their particular model of publication (i.e., "Medical News" & "Life Science News").
-- keywords: Differing granularities of keywords between articles, for some sources the keywords were replaced by tags, and for ifls and healthday the keywords are even derived from the article texts.
+- keywords: Again, similar challenges to keywords.
+However, for some sources the keywords were replaced by tags for a lack of other keywords.
+Once again, each source might be using tags and keywords differently in their own contexts. ifls and healthday did not provide any keywords or tags, however, using `newspaper` we could derive keywords from the text bodies.

 | Source    | published                  | modified                  | section            | keywords | author             |
 | --------- | -------------------------- | ------------------------- | ------------------ | -------- | ------------------ |